How Can You Be Exposed to Asbestos?

 Before the asbestos bans and regulations, many industries used asbestos in their products and facilities, putting millions of workers at risk.
 U.S. workers in mining, heavy industry and all construction trades were often exposed to asbestos fibers while on the job.

-Today, electricians, firefighters, auto mechanics, chlor-alkali workers, oilfield brake mechanics and many other occupations remain at risk.
-Regulations require companies to mitigate these risks to protect workers.
+Electricians, firefighters, auto mechanics and many other occupations are still at risk today.
+Regulations require companies to reduce these risks to keep workers safe.

 Products